Cielo S.A. (OTCMKTS:CIOXY) Short Interest Update

 Cielo S.A.
-(OTCMKTS:CIOXY – Get Rating) was the target of a significant drop in short interest in the month of January.
-As of January 15th, there was short interest totalling 100 shares, a drop of 99.5% from the December 31st total of 20,200 shares.
-Based on an average daily volume of 36,200 shares, the days-to-cover ratio is presently 0.0 days.
+(OTCMKTS:CIOXY – Get Rating) was the recipient of a large drop in short interest during the month of December.
+As of December 30th, there was short interest totalling 100 shares, a drop of 99.5% from the December 15th total of 20,200 shares.
+Based on an average daily trading volume, of 36,200 shares, the short-interest ratio is currently 0.0 days.

-CIOXY has been the topic of several recent research reports.
-The Goldman Sachs Group raised shares of Cielo from a “sell” rating to a “neutral” rating in a research note on Monday, November 7th.
-UBS Group raised Cielo from a “neutral” rating to a “buy” rating in a research report on Monday, December 12th.
+CIOXY has been the topic of a number of recent analyst reports.
+UBS Group raised shares of Cielo from a “neutral” rating to a “buy” rating in a research report on Monday, December 12th.
+The Goldman Sachs Group raised shares of Cielo from a “sell” rating to a “neutral” rating in a research report on Monday, November 7th.

 Cielo Stock Performance